Online & In-Person Clinical Modules

 Applicants must submit:

-• A Canadian high school transcript (or an international high school transcript assessed through an Educational Credential Assessment) showing a minimum of 60% in Grade 12 English and a minimum of 60% in one science course (Biology, Chemistry, Specialized Science, or Anatomy & Physiology)
+• A Canadian high school transcript (or an international high school transcript assessed through an Educational Credential Assessment) showing a minimum of 60% in Grade 12 English.

 • OR, if applying as a mature student (e.g., your transcript does not meet the requirements or you completed high school outside of Canada without an assessment), you will need to complete an online assessment.